 Work on the Project has seen extensive sampling confirm high levels of Tantalum in addition to geochemistry results confirming accessary minerals consistent with LCT type Pegmatites with strong Rb, Cs, Be and Ta anomalies.
 Encouragingly, lithium bearing pegmatites have been identified in outcrop within quartz-microcline-tourmaline zone and on-trend with mapped LCT type Pegmatite veins/ring dykes identified on margin of batholith with over 40 km of combined strike length.

 The Phase 1 work has commenced at the Morabisi Lithium/Tantalum Project in Guyana.
 Phase 1 is focused on mapping and sampling historically reported spodumene occurrences in the southern margin of the Morabisi Batholith.
-The first Phase will also revisit historical mining camps in the Robello and Rumong-Rumong rivers, where Coltan (Niobium and Tantalum) production has been undertaken in the past from alluvial deposits.
+Phase 1 will also revisit historical mining camps in the Robello and Rumong-Rumong rivers, where Coltan (Niobium and Tantalum) production has been undertaken in the past from alluvial deposits.
 These historical camps coincide with the location of several zoned pegmatite veins and dykes described by the British Guiana Geological Survey (BGGS).

-Greenstones adjacent to fertile granites are also key target areas for spodumene-bearing LCT pegmatites, and will be investigated as part of the phase 1 program.
+Greenstones adjacent to fertile granites are also key target areas for spodumene-bearing LCT pegmatites, and will be investigated as part of the Phase 1 program.
 South of the granite contact is approximately 20 km of NW-SE orientated ridgeline hosted in greenstones (metavolcanics and metasediments), where additional LCT pegmatites are expected to occur.
-This area has seen minimal sampling, however minerals consistent with LCT pegmatites.
+This area has seen minimal sampling, however minerals are consistent with LCT pegmatites.